AlisonW417/group-ride-app/notes.md

 NEXT SESSION:
 - update time format
 - update date format
-- add user to ride card?
+- add user to ride card? <-- need to map state to props on ride list?

 FUTURE SESSIONS:
 - start adding ability to create a ride (full CRUD for ride)